MaxPeal/tonixxx/README.md

 2. Label your build bots.
 3. Run `tonixxx boil`.

-See `examples` for more details on configuring tonixxx.yaml recipes and provisioning new build bot Vagrant boxes.
+See [examples/](https://github.com/mcandre/tonixxx/tree/master/examples) for more details on configuring tonixxx.yaml recipes and provisioning new build bot Vagrant boxes.

 See `tonixxx -help` for more information on tonixxx call syntax.